zudochkin/awesome-newsletters/README.md

 - [Flutter Croissants](https://flutter-croissants.com/).
 Receive every Monday all the news about Flutter and the world of mobility.
 - [Flutter Digest](https://flutter-digest.com/). 🇫🇷 A weekly French newsletter about Flutter and Dart.
 - [Android Croissants](https://android-croissants.com/). 🇫🇷 Every Monday morning, receive the latest news, tutorials, tips… about Android.
+- [Flutter Tap](https://fluttertap.com/).
+Flutter Tap is a free weekly newsletter that helps you to stay cutting-edge with your Flutter development.

 ## Artificial Intelligence / Machine Learning / Big Data